 - “Can Religion Be a Force for Transformation?”
 (2013) on Open Democracy

 - “An Introduction to Engaged Buddhism” (2010) on website accompanying PBS documentary The Buddha

 - “Impossible Choices” included in Not Turning Away: The Practice of Engaged Buddhism, edited by Susan Moon (Shambhala Publications, 2004).
 You can also read this article here on my Jizo Chronicles blog.

-“Assessing the State of Contemplative Practices in the U.S.,” included in Contemplation Nation: How Ancient Practices Are Changing the Way We Live, edited by Mirabai Bush, (2011).
+- “Assessing the State of Contemplative Practices in the U.S.,” in Contemplation Nation: How Ancient Practices Are Changing the Way We Live, ed. by Mirabai Bush (2011).

 In addition to writing, I also have training and experience as an editor.
 From 1999 – 2004, I was the associate editor of Turning Wheel magazine, the journal of the Buddhist Peace Fellowship.
 I served as senior editor of the magazine in 2007 and 2008.
 (It’s no longer a print publication but continues to have a life on digital media.)
 I still consider this one of the best jobs I’ve ever had.
 It was a joy for me to work with many fine authors such as David Loy, Diana Winston, Donald Rothberg and help them shape their writing for publication.
 I also put together a special issue in the fall of 2001 in response to the September 11 attacks.

 During my tenure as associate editor, Turning Wheel was selected as a nominee for an Independent Press award by the Utne Reader in 2001.
 I organized a campaign to generate reader support for this nomination; as a result, TW went on to receive the Utne Reader’s award for “Best Spiritual Coverage” that year.